 Single Sign-On.
 The ability to authenticate once and access multiple electronic services, rather than authenticate separately to each service.

 Sponsored Guest.
 An individual who has an official business need for a PennKey but is not a Penn faculty member, staff member, student, applicant, alumnus/a or UPHS (University of Pennsylvania Health System) employee.
 Some examples of sponsored guests include consultants, volunteers, visiting scholars, and course auditors.
-See ‘How to Sponsor a Guest’ web page.
+See ‘How to Sponsor a Guest’.